 Run Club at Wisconsin Law

-At Run Club at Wisconsin Law, members will run together primarily on Lakeshore path, enter local races and compete, and will be provided with a community to foster learning methods and tips on how to effectively run and improve one's running.
+Run Club at Wisconsin Law provides a healthy social activity which seeks to improve members' physical and mental health.
+Members will run together primarily on Lakeshore path, enter local races and compete, and will be provided with a community to foster learning methods and tips on how to effectively run and improve one's running.

 Socratic Society